phorsfall/teaching-sinatra/docs/ruby.md

 Other methods
 =============

-    gets # => Returns text entered up to an including the return gets.chomp # => chomp removes the return from the end of the string
+    gets # => Returns text entered up to and including the return gets.chomp # => chomp removes the return from the end of the string